Cody-Learner/aurch/README.md

 <br>
 <br>
 **UPDATE For  July 19, 2024** <br>
-Fixed "Review Files" for AUR dependency review when they are downloaded.
+Fixed "Review Files" for AUR dependency review when they are downloaded.<br>
 Renamed `PAGER` variable to `AURFM` to eliminate potential issues. <br>
 Corrected the incorrect/interchangeable usage of the words 'chroot' and 'nspawn container' in README.md and '--help' sections of scripts. <br>